ardanlabs/gotraining/README.md

 [Click Here To Review The Course Material](00-slides/readme.md)

 * Workshop Classes
-* Two and Three Day Language Classes
+* One, Two and Three Day Language Classes
 * One and Two Day Advanced Classes

 ## Getting the Material